 When to chant the Maha Mrityunjaya Mantra?

-This mantra is immensely powerful, and can be chanted when one foresees danger or harm on oneself.
+This mantra is immensely powerful and can be chanted when one foresees danger or harm to oneself.

 This can also be chanted with the intent of praying for a loved one who may be in fear or faced with any form of illness or danger.